Packaging

 | Docker image | Pull + run | Servers with complex runtime requirements |

-Most MCP servers are npm or Python packages.
+Most MCP servers are npm packages.
 Binaries and Docker are for special cases.

 npm package layout